Brunei aims to slash carbon emissions by 20% in next 10 years - The Scoop

 With the sultanate recording its warmest year in 2016, the average temperature has increased 1.25°C since 1970 and is expected to rise to 4°C by 2100.

-The elevated temperature creates hotter and drier conditions which aggravate the intensity and severity of heatwaves, resulting in
+The elevated temperature creates hotter and drier conditions which aggravate the intensity and severity of heatwaves, which has resulted in devastating fires in Brunei’s forests and peat swamps.

-“The damage from the fires results in heavy burdens on the government and the community and create challenges in the restoration of the ecosystem,” the government said in its NDC submission to the UN last week.
+“Damage from the fires results in heavy burdens on the government and the community and create challenges in the restoration of the ecosystem,” the government said in its NDC submission to the UN last week.

 Global warming has also intensified rainfall patterns, with total rainfall in the country increasing at a rate of 100mm per decade.

-Brunei is also incredibly vulnerable to the impact of rising sea levels, with coastal areas lying at 12 metres below sea level.
+Brunei is vulnerable to the impact of rising sea levels, with coastal areas lying at 12 metres below sea level.

-Flash floods and ocean warming will have a adverse impact on the country’s agricultural output and fish stock, posing a potential threat to national food security.
+Flash floods and ocean warming will have a adverse impact on the country’s agricultural output and fish stock, posing a potential threat to national food security, the NDC submission stated.

 Climate change has also had a devastating impact on wildlife biodiversity, with 40 percent of biodiversity lost over the past 50 years due to forest degradation.

-“Climate-induced natural disasters will potentially cause destruction of wildlife habitat, which may be correlated with the loss of key wildlife species population such as the Proboscis Monkey and the Rhinoceros Hornbill,” the government said in its NDC submission.
+“Climate-induced natural disasters will potentially cause destruction of wildlife habitat, which may be correlated with the loss of key wildlife species population such as the Proboscis Monkey and the Rhinoceros Hornbill,” Brunei’s NDC submission read.

 “The changes in the weather patterns will alter the phenology of migration, pollination and breeding patterns of our local wildlife and biodiversity.”